vsummet/cms230notes/labs/lab2-intro_to_rpi.md

 ```
 `ssh` is a program that establishes an encrypted, authenticated connection to a remote computer using the SSH protocol. `pi` is the default user account and `raspberrypi.local` is the hostname, which is automatically established when you connect the Pi to a Mac via ethernet.

-You will see message saying "the authenticity of host 'raspberrypi.local' can't be established".
+You may see message saying "the authenticity of host 'raspberrypi.local' can't be established".
 This is because it's your first time establishing an encrypted connection to that host.
 You're not being hacked right now, so enter "yes" to continue connecting.

 The default password is `raspberry`.
 Note that the system does not display the password as you type it.
 Nor does the cursor move.
 Rest assured that the password is being typed and press enter.